CLI reference

 --max-days DAYS The maximum number of days to collect commits retroactively.
 No. Defaults to 30

---name BUILD_NAME Unique identifier that you assign to your build.
-See Naming builds for more discussion of how to choose a build name.
+--name BUILD_NAME A unique identifier that you assign to your build.
+See Naming Builds for more discussion on how to choose a build name.
 Yes

 --no-commit-collection Disables commit collection when recording a build.
 You must run launchable record commit elsewhere in your pipeline if you use this option.
 No